SirPumpkin301/HW.17-Workout-Tracker/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 Allows the user to track a workout.
 Various attributes of the workout can be stored.
-The workouts are saved in a Mongo database.
+I did the best I could.

 ## Description